 The StrikeKing KVD also has a weight transfer system design that allows for long-distance casting, even in windier conditions, features black nickel hooks, and comes in a massive range of colors and sizes to match the hatch in any location.
 A great addition to any tackle box.

-This jerkbait has an excellent erratic action as well, further enticing bass to strike.
-And as usual, these baits come in a plethora of color patterns and sizes, even featuring other jerkbait types such as topwater baits and rattle baits.
+The Live Target bait ball lineup or jerkbaits feature an excellent erratic, further enticing bass to strike.
+And as usual, these baits come in a plethora of color patterns and sizes.

 Not only is the Husky Jerk one of the most popular and successful jerkbaits on the market from a company that is a household name in fishing across the world, it also is one of the most affordable.